The Perth Marriage Office is open 10:00am to 7:00pm – 7 days per week, for legally recognised weddings in a Registry Office format.

 The Perth Marriage Office conducts marriages by appointment throughout the day.
 Although most marriages at the Perth Marriage Office take place between the usual business hours of 10:00am to 7:00pm – Monday to Saturday, the Perth Marriage Office also allows for marriages outside of usual business hours to cater for working couples who are only available after hours.

-The Perth Marriage Office is available to take bookings by appointment for marriages seven days per week, 24 hours per day, (subject to booking availability) however marriages conducted at the Perth Marriage Office are typically for the couple and two witnesses only.
+The Perth Marriage Office is available to take bookings by appointment for marriages seven days per week, 24 hours per day, (subject to booking availability) however marriages conducted at the Perth Marriage Office are typically for the couple and their witnesses only.
 For marriages where a larger number of guests are required, the Registry of Births, Deaths and Marriages offers seating for up to 22 guests and can be contacted here.

 The current fee for marriages at the Perth Marriage Office is $400 (plus GST) and includes the lodgement of all legal paperwork with the WA Registry of Births, Deaths and Marriages.
 Couples will also receive their official Commonwealth Marriage Certificate immediately following their marriage.
 Once all paperwork has been lodged with the Registry of Births, Deaths and Marriages, registered copies can be obtained from the Registrar or any local court-house.